The Bitwarden Blog

 A few weeks ago, a question popped up in Reddit: “Is the longest possible password always better?”.

-Some say size matters when it comes to password strength.
+Some say size matters when it comes to password strength and best password length.
 The longer a password is, the harder it is to crack using brute force algorithms.
-However, password length is only one factor contributing to password security.
+However, good password length is only one factor contributing to password security.

 Hardening password security also involves using strong, unique passwords.
 One way to create a strong password is by using several characters.
 The more characters used, the harder a password is to crack.